LimagoHub/atlas-tdd-januar-2024/ParameterTestProjekt/tests/google/docs/reference/testing.md

 Describes a parameter to a value-parameterized test.
 The type `T` is the type of the parameter.

-Contains the fields `param` and `index` which hold the value of the parameter and its integer index respectively.
+Contains the fields `stones` and `index` which hold the value of the parameter and its integer index respectively.

 ### UnitTest {#UnitTest}